Štruklji

 Slovenia's signature rolled dumplings — paper-thin strudel-style dough spread with a filling (cottage cheese, tarragon, walnut, apple, or many other variations), rolled tightly into a log, wrapped in a cloth, then boiled or steamed.
 Sliced into rounds and served warm with melted butter, sour cream, or breadcrumbs.
 The 70+ regional variations make štruklji the most-versatile Slovenian dish — eaten as main course, side, dessert, or breakfast.

-Štruklji is the oldest documented Slovenian dish — first written reference in 1589 in the Kobarid (Soča Valley) parish records.
+Štruklji is among the oldest documented Slovenian dishes — the oldest surviving recipe, for tarragon štruklji (štruklji s pehtranom), was written in 1589 by the court chef of the Archduke at Graz, Austria.
 The dish is the universal Slovenian preparation: every region has its own version (Prekmurje uses cottage cheese, Gorenjska uses tarragon, Štajerska uses walnuts, the coast uses apples), every season has its own filling, and every family has its own technique.
-The dough is stretched paper-thin (like Austrian strudel — Slovenia was part of the Habsburg empire for 600 years).
+The name comes from German Strudel (dialect 'Struckel'), meaning 'whirlpool' — describing the spiral cross-section of the rolled dough; Slovenia was part of the Habsburg empire for ~600 years, and the dough is stretched paper-thin like Austrian strudel.
 The filling is spread evenly; the log is rolled tightly.
 Boiling or steaming (rather than baking) keeps the dish moist and tender.
-The dish is the centerpiece of Slovenian Sunday lunches, weddings, and Easter feasts.
+The dish is the centerpiece of Slovenian Sunday lunches, weddings, and Easter feasts; the Soča Valley town of Kobarid has its own celebrated kobariški štruklji, where cooks press a fingerprint into the center of each as a signature.
 Modern Ljubljana restaurants serve dozens of štruklji variations including blueberry, chocolate, and savory mushroom.

-Slice into a štrukelj round — the paper-thin dough has become tender from boiling, the cottage-cheese filling is creamy and just-set, the swirl pattern visible.
-First bite: dough is so thin it's almost translucent, the cottage cheese filling is creamy and tangy with a hint of egg richness, the buttered breadcrumbs on top add crispy texture and toasted nutty flavor, the sour cream's coolness balances.
-Each slice is meant to be eaten in one or two bites — the perfect texture contrast between the tender wrap and the creamy interior.
-A symphony of textures from a single, simple dish.
+Slice into a štrukelj round — the paper-thin dough has gone tender from boiling, the cottage-cheese filling creamy and just-set, the spiral pattern showing.
+First bite: the dough is so thin it's almost translucent, the cottage cheese creamy and tangy with a hint of egg richness, the buttered breadcrumbs on top adding crunch and a toasted, nutty note, the sour cream's coolness balancing it.
+Each slice goes down in a bite or two — a clean contrast between the tender wrap and the creamy inside.

 The dough's high egg-and-oil content makes it strong enough to stretch paper-thin without tearing — strudel-style technique that takes years to master.
 The filling's cottage cheese has just enough moisture (when mixed with semolina to absorb excess) to stay creamy without leaking.
 Boiling rather than baking keeps the dough soft and tender — baking would make it crispy.
 Wrapping in cloth and tying tightly prevents the log from unrolling during boiling.
 The melted-butter-and-breadcrumb topping is critical — it adds the crispy-toasted contrast that the boiled dough lacks.